rackerlabs/support-how-to/content/cloud-servers/about-regions.md

 **Note:** Because Classic v1 and Cloud Servers have different architectures, they are not considered to be in the same region, even if they are in the same data center.
-For example, a Classic v1 and server that are both located in the DFW data center are not in the same region.
+For example, a Classic v1 and Cloud server that are both located in the DFW data center are not in the same region.

 ### Region availability